FabricaIO/Docker-PlatformIO-Container/README.md

 ```
 Jenkins will periodically poll the SCM repository for changes and trigger a build with platformio-core.

-## Manual Usage
-Add the script platformio.sh to your path and run platformio < options >.

-### Uploading
-For convenience, the script checks if the host device /dev/ttyUSB0 is available and adds this device to the Docker container.
-You can override this device by setting the environment variable UPLOAD_PORT.

 ## Step By Step
 Pull the image
 ```